Volograms/vol_cl_tools/README.md

 ## Compiling the Tools

-* Make sure that Git and [Git LFS](https://git-lfs.github.com/) are installed on your system.
+* Make sure that Git is installed on your system.
 * Clone this repository.
 * Install FFmpeg development libraries:
     * For Windows these can be found under the `thirdparty/ffmpeg_lgpl_free/` sub-directory, and you don't need to do anything.